Please enjoy the latest edition of the newsletter!

 It didn’t even take a full two minutes and there was this HUGE but almost unintelligible conversation happening between my horse and the cowboy, courtesy of using the lead rope.
 He’d wiggled the rope with a finger.
 He’d shift his hand ever so slightly; he’d pick up the energy in his fingers just a notch.
 My horse hadn’t moved; no circles, no fleeing, no dramatic behavior other than what at first appeared to be just a few nods of his head.
 And suddenly, he was blowing his nose.
 Over and over again, dropped his head and let all tension out of his body, passed manure, sighed, breathed, relaxed his eyes, and cocked a hind foot.
 The worry peaks over his eye were gone; there was a softness and alertness in his body, rather than defensiveness.

 I wanted to scream, “Why hadn’t anyone told me about ….
 About… THIS?”
-How had no one ever, ever offered me the idea that my horse’s emotions could change everything?
+How had no one ever, EVER offered me the idea that my horse’s emotions could change everything?
 I mean, we talked about stressed out horses, and how to contain them, sedate them, wear them down, etc. but never had anyone I known even considered that we could influence a mental and emotional CHANGE by doing so LITTLE if we were specific and clear.
+And then to imagine what we could ask physically of a mentally and emotionally happy horse?
+Wow.

 So that week I had to re-evaluate everything I thought I knew.
 Years after the fact, I was still having epiphanies about what had happened that day.
 And from there everything gradually became clear.
 There was NO option for me to NOT address my horse’s mental and emotional availability in order to accomplish the physical tasks I presented.